Category Archives: News

 For further information, contact cyclingmk@citizensuk.org, 07962 838685.

-Cycling Santas delight CMK shoppers
+Cycling Santas thrill CMK shoppers

 Shoppers stopped to cheer and wave as 135 MK residents, including MK’s Deputy-Mayor and senior councillors, cycled through the city centre in Santa suits.